maxmeg70/allievi/README.md

 # allievi
-Create users for generic school
+Create users for generic school.<br>
-#Different ways of managing school with Python
+Different ways of managing school with Python